Starting date: May 2022

 Work Programme

-The overall aim of the Gastric Cancer Prevention Team (GCP) is to contribute to reducing the global burden of gastric cancer by producing robust evidence to increase the understanding of its causes and the efficacy and effectiveness of population-based interventions and prevention programmes, and ultimately to implement evidence-based interventions for the prevention and control of gastric cancer and to support their practical application worldwide.
-GCP aims to achieve its goal through cross-Agency and international collaborations.
+The overall objective of the Gastric Cancer Prevention Team (GCP) is to contribute to the reduction of the global burden of gastric cancer.
+To fulfil this objective, GCP aims to produce robust evidence to improve the understanding of the causes of gastric cancer; evaluate the effectiveness of population-based interventions and prevention programmes; and, ultimately, implement evidence-based interventions for the prevention and control of gastric cancer.
+GCP seeks to achieve these aims through cross-Agency and international collaborations.

 GCP has four main themes and related activities:

-• Understanding the global burden of gastric cancer attributable to Helicobacter pylori infection and the preventable fraction and costs by its eradication
+- Understanding the global burden of gastric cancer attributable to Helicobacter pylori infection, its preventable fraction, and costs related to prevention strategies

-• Estimating the impact of various H. pylori test-and-treat scenarios on gastric cancer burden through public health decision modelling
+- Estimating the impact of various H. pylori screen-and-treat scenarios on gastric cancer burden through public health decision modelling

-• Understanding risk factors in diverse populations with variable gastric cancer risks using standardized multicentre protocols
+- Understanding risk factors in diverse populations with variable gastric cancer risks using standardized multicentre protocols by conducting the following studies:

-• Investigating the role of H. pylori treatment and endoscopic surveillance for gastric cancer prevention in high-incidence areas
+- Investigating the role of H. pylori treatment and endoscopic screening for gastric cancer prevention in high-incidence areas by co-leading clinical trials:

-• Implementation of population-based H. pylori test-and-treat strategies and endoscopic screening in high-risk populations for gastric cancer prevention and reduction in inequalities caused by gastric cancer
+- Conducting implementation research focusing on population-based H. pylori screen-and-treat strategies in high-risk populations for the prevention and reduction of inequalities caused by gastric cancer

-Given that the future global burden of gastric cancer is predicted to increase significantly and that this cancer contributes considerably to cancer disparities in many world regions, intense research into gastric cancer etiology and prevention is warranted.
-GCP’s wide range of activities – from etiological research projects to identify novel biomarkers of metabolic perturbations to randomized controlled clinical trials of primary and secondary prevention and demonstration projects of H. pylori test-and-treat programmes – will provide a comprehensive overview of gastric cancer prevention efforts from IARC and offer further opportunities for new collaborations.
+The global burden of gastric cancer is expected to increase substantially due to demographic shifts (PMID:40624406), and this cancer type contributes considerably to cancer disparities in many world regions; therefore, more research into gastric cancer etiology and prevention is warranted.
+GCP’s wide range of activities – including etiological research projects identifying novel biomarkers, randomized controlled clinical trials of primary and secondary prevention, and implementation projects of H. pylori screen-and-treat programmes – provide a comprehensive overview of gastric cancer prevention efforts from IARC and offer further opportunities for new collaborations.

 Team Composition